ESA-EarthCODE/portal/pages/documentation/group-5/page-3.md

 ## 1. Use the EarthCODE Catalog

 Start by browsing the **EarthCODE Catalog**, where discussions are linked to specific items like datasets, workflows, or experiments.
-Look for the **"Discuss This"** option to:
+Look for the **"Related EarthCODE Forum Topics** option to:

 - Join an existing discussion if one exists.
-- Create a new discussion tied to the catalog item.
+- Create a new discussion tied to the catalog item using the **"Start a new topic on the EarthCODE forum"** button

 This keeps discussions directly connected to resources and well-organized.